-Sequence diagrams are used when modeling the requirements of process specification and describing use case scenarios more extensively.
-They allow describing additional participants in the processes and the sequence of the actions over the time.
+Sequence diagrams are used for modeling the requirements of process specification and for describing use-case scenarios more extensively.
+They allow describing additional participants in the processes and the sequence of the actions over time.
 They are used in designing the descriptions of system interfaces.

-Sequence diagrams describe what happens over the time, the interactions over the time, the dynamic view over the system, a sequence of steps, just like an algorithm.
+Sequence diagrams describe what happens over time, the interactions over time, the dynamic view over the system, a sequence of steps, just like an algorithm.

 Sequence Diagrams – Example